kkruecke/cplus-documentation/notes/tree234.rst

     for the in-order successor starting from the new location of the key.
 In the actual implementation below, **getRemoveSuccessor()** does just that: if the key has moved after **convertTwoNode(pnode)**, it searches again for the key and then recurses.
 See `std::pair<const Node *, int> getRemoveSuccessor(Key key, const Node *&pfound_node, int& key_index) noexcept` below.

-Implementation of class Tree234
+Implementation of class tree234
 -------------------------------

-The template class Tree234 implements the 2 3 4 tree.
+The template class tree234 implements the 2 3 4 tree. `unique_ptr<Node>` manages the nodes of the tree.
+The root is also an instance of `unique_ptr<Node>`.
+Mention copy ctor and move ctor.
+And how this differs from shared_ptr<Node> implementation.

 .. code-block:: cpp